incoresemi/riscv-opcodes/README.md

   $pseudo_op rv_zicsr::csrrs frflags rd 19..15=0 31..20=0x001 14..12=2 6..2=0x1C 1..0=3
   ```

 - **imported\_instructions** - these are instructions which are borrowed from an extension into a new/different extension/sub-extension.
+Only regular instructions can be imported.
+Psuedo-op instructions cannot be imported.
 Example:
   ```
   $import rv32_zkne::aes32esmi
   ```